Gordana Kamenarović

+Life

-Born in Novi Sad, in what was then Yugoslavia, she graduated acting from the Academy of Arts in Novi Sad, and became a member of the Serbian National Theatre in the same city.
+Kamenarović was born in Novi Sad, in what was then Yugoslavia, she graduated acting from the Academy of Arts in Novi Sad in 1984, and became a member of the Serbian National Theatre in the same city.
 She played many roles in the Serbian National Theatre and other theatres, as well as TV dramas, TV series, radio-dramas, featured and short movies.